Alan McGee

 Alan John McGee (born 29 September 1960) is a Scottish businessman and music industry executive.
 He has been a record label owner, musician, manager, and music blogger for The Guardian.
 He co-founded the independent Creation Records label, running it from 1983 until its closure in 1999.

-He subsequently founded the Poptones label, running it from 1999 to 2007.
-He has managed or championed acts such as the Jesus and Mary Chain, Primal Scream, My Bloody Valentine, Oasis, and the Libertines.
+McGee subsequently founded the Poptones label, running it from 1999 to 2007.
+He has managed or championed acts such as the Jesus and Mary Chain, the Telescopes, Primal Scream, My Bloody Valentine, Ride, Momus, Oasis, and the Libertines.
 He was also the lead singer and guitarist for the indie pop group Biff Bang Pow!, who were active from 1983 to 1991.

 Early years

-McGee was born in East Kilbride on 29 September 1960.
+McGee was born in Partick, Glasgow, on 29 September 1960.
 He grew up in Glasgow and attended King's Park Secondary School, where he met future Primal Scream founder Bobby Gillespie.
-McGee left school at 16 with one O Grade.
-He and Gillespie were heavily into punk rock, and they joined a local punk band, The Drains, in 1978.
+McGee left school at 16 with one O-grade.
+He and Gillespie were heavily into punk rock, and they joined a local punk band, the Drains, in 1978.
 The band's guitarist was Andrew Innes.

-After the breakup of The Drains, McGee and Innes briefly joined the band H2O then moved to London and formed the band The Laughing Apple with Mark Jardim, a drummer from Croydon.
-They recorded three singles in 1981 and 1982, two of which were released on Autonomy, and the third was put out on their own Essential record label.
-In 1983, quitting his job at British Rail, he co-founded Creation Records (named after cult 1960s band The Creation) with Dick Green and Joe Foster.
+After the breakup of the Drains, McGee and Innes briefly joined the band H2O, then moved to London and formed the band the Laughing Apple with Mark Jardim, a drummer from Croydon.
+In 1983, quitting his job at British Rail, he co-founded Creation Records (named after cult 1960s band the Creation).

 McGee said that his intention with Creation "was to merge psychedelia with punk rock".
-He also formed the band Biff Bang Pow! (named after The Creation's song), which would continue until 1991, and began running a club night called "The Living Room" at The Adams Arms in Central London.
-He also began managing then-unknown The Jesus and Mary Chain, whose first single was issued on McGee's label in November 1984.
+He also formed the band Biff Bang Pow! (named after the Creation's song), which would continue until 1991, and began running a club night called "The Living Room" at The Adams Arms in Central London.
+He also began managing the then-unknown band the Jesus and Mary Chain, whose first single was issued on McGee's label in November 1984.